 STANDARD 30 - MANAGEMENT OF MEDICINES Medicines are handled safely and securely.

 Criterion Assessed: COMPLIANCE LEVEL 30.1 The management of medicines is in accordance with legislative requirements, professional standards and DHSSPS guidance.
-Inspection Findings: This inspection indicated that the arrangements for the management of medicines were substantially compliant with legislative requirements and current minimum standards.
-Substantially compliant The range of audit trails, which was performed on randomly selected medicines during the inspection, indicated that a satisfactory correlation existed between the prescribed instructions, patterns of administration and stock balances of medicines.
-A few medicines did not have the date of opening recorded and could not be audited.
-This included two food supplements that, once opened, have a limited shelf life.
-The manager should ensure that all medicines are marked with the date of opening to facilitate audit and disposal once expired.
-A recommendation has been made.
-A photocopy of the prescriptions are received and checked by the home before being dispensed by the pharmacy.
-The manager advised that written confirmation of current medication regimes is obtained from a health care professional for new admissions to the home.
-The manager advised that medicine regimes for residents availing of respite care are confirmed with the next of kin and the general practitioner before the period of respite.
+Inspection Findings: This inspection indicated that the arrangements for the management of medicines were compliant with legislative requirements and current minimum standards.
+Compliant The range of audit trails, which was performed on randomly selected medicines during the inspection, indicated that a satisfactory correlation existed between the prescribed instructions, patterns of administration and stock balances of medicines.
+Prescriptions are received and checked by the home before being dispensed by the pharmacy.
+The registered manager advised that written confirmation of current medication regimes is obtained from a health care professional for new admissions to the home.
+Criterion Assessed: COMPLIANCE LEVEL 30.2 The policy and procedures cover each of the activities concerned with the management of medicines.
+Inspection Findings: Policies and procedures for the management of medicines, including standard operating procedures for the management of controlled drugs, are in place.
+They were not examined during this inspection.
+A policy for the management of hypoglycaemia should be in place.
+This recommendation has been restated.
+Substantially compliant